sphinx-gallery/sphinx-gallery/doc/configuration.rst

     When ``nested_sections=True`` and there are gallery examples in the gallery's root folder, the root gallery ``index.rst`` file will contain two toctrees.
     This may cause undesirable behaviour in the sidebar.
-    Try moving the root gallery examples to their own sub-folder to prevent this.
+    Try moving the root gallery examples to their own sub-folder to prevent this, as this will result in only a single toctree in the root gallery ``index.rst``.

 If ``nested_sections=False``, Sphinx-Gallery will behave as it used to previous to version 0.10.2.